xingliwenNJ/EasyEMI/README.md

 EasyEMI makes spectrum analysis and comparison quick and easy.

 Store spectrum analyzer csv data on your local machine.
+Review data by double clicking a csv filename.

 Currently supports communication with the following spectrum analysers: